10 questions to ask yourself to avoid a mid-life crises!

 Key Interpersonal Communication Skills You Need To Improve To Express Your Needs Without Guilt

-Shutting down (or stuffing in our emotions) doesn’t solve the causation of the problem; it only exacerbates it further.
+Shutting down (or stuffing in our emotions) doesn’t solve the root of the problem’s causation; it only exacerbates it further.

-The most common reason for misunderstandings and conflict in intimate relationships is the presence of persistent withdrawal and the lack of consistent communication between partners.
+The most common reason for misunderstandings and conflict in intimate relationships is persistent withdrawal and the lack of consistent communication between partners.

 This applies to your work environment as well.

 You are either a good communicator or not!

 When you feel upset/annoyed/frustrated, do you tend to close off instead of speaking up?

 Do you tend to bottle down your emotions, or do you know how to express them without sounding accusative or defensive?